 Visitors have an opportunity to monitor the nesting activities of the trio of bald eagles first hand.
 Live stream provides an opportunity to view wildlife in its natural setting and sometimes those scenes may be difficult to watch.

 The nest is located in the backwaters of the Upper Mississippi River National Wildlife and Fish Refuge near Lock and Dam 13, Fulton IL.
-There is no audio with this camera.
+There is audio with this camera so turn on your speakers.

 Be sure to scroll all the way to the bottom and see photos of the activity on the nest.